stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 ```
 will create the `foo` file in  `$SCRATCH/foo`, and not in `$HOME/foo`.

-You can transfer file to your `$HOME` directory via the DTN by specifying the
+You can transfer file to your `$HOME` directory via the DTNs by specifying the
 full path as the destination:
 ```
 $ scp foo <sunetid>@dtn.sherlock.stanford.edu:$HOME/foo